-Pitchbook's research on the US private equity market shows that the % of debt used in deals is starting to increase due to the larger size of deals and that PE is focusing on companies with proven sales growth.
+From Pitchbook's research on the North American market for ".private equity"It appears that the % of debt used in operations is starting to increase due to the larger size of operations and that PE is focusing on companies with proven sales growth.

 The EBITDA multiple in the <50MM$ operations has been approximately 5 times.